Expungements & Deferrals

 The attorneys at DeVries Law Office can assist.
 Drawing on decades of combined experience in criminal law, our legal team is intimately familiar with the ins and outs of Indiana’s legal system.
-With offices in Indianapolis and Hamilton County, we are positioned to offer immediate help and pursue an expungement on your behalf in the quickest manner possible.Who’s Eligible?
+With offices in Indianapolis, we are positioned to offer immediate help and pursue an expungement on your behalf in the quickest manner possible.Who’s Eligible?

 Having a criminal record sealed carries substantial benefits.
 In most cases, potential employers and landlords will no longer be able to access your criminal history, which can make it much easier to find suitable housing and employment.

 But the process for obtaining an expungement differs depending on one’s particular circumstances:

 - Individuals who were arrested but were not convicted of any crime or had their convictions vacated must wait one year after the date of arrest to petition for sealing their record.